ObjectiveTruth/objectivetruth.github.io/_posts/2014-03-26-dedicated-prop-hunt-server-setup-windows-part-iv-a-few-extras.md

 - LUA
 - SV
 - Variables
-- flashlight
+- Flashlight
-- prop
+- Prop
-- pickup
+- Pickup
-- config
+- Config
 ---
 I recommend murderer, its super fun with a group of people.